tvnames/react-employee-directory/README.md

+# React Employee Directory

+This app uses the Random User API to fetch 'employee' data.
+You can sort adn filter the employee data in an easy-to-read table layout.

-# Getting Started with Create React App
+## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).